RBGE Diploma in Herbology

-Attended Course: Classes are taught in Lecture Room 2 at Royal Botanic Garden Edinburgh on Tuesdays from September to June.
-The classes are divided into both theory and practical sessions, with seasonal wild forages and a selection of complementary visits.
+Attended course: Classes are taught on Tuesdays from September to June.
 Several hours of home (self-directed) study time will be required each week.
-Each student is given their own herb bed within the RBGE Physic Garden to nurture throughout their year of study.
 From June students will research and write their dissertation for submission the following January.

-Blended Course: This Blended Learning Programme comprises a blend of online study and study sessions held here at RBGE.
-The duration of the blended course is 2 years.
+Online with study weekends: This programme comprises a blend of online study and study sessions held here at RBGE.
+The duration is 2 years.